vjmurphy/examples/README.md

 * https://community.constantcontact.com/

 Also used on previous iterations of the blogs site and the now defunct investor relations site.

-Much of the work I did on Constant Contact is still there: we used a Bootstrap-influenced system, but, over time, it because more customized.

-* https://www.constantcontact.com/index.jsp?ModPagespeed=off (turning off mod_pagespeed makes it easier to read the code)

 ### CSS